uspki/policies/certificate-policy.md

 **November 17, 2016**

-For details on copyright and license information for this doucment, see section 1.1.
+For details on copyright and license information for this document, see section 1.1.

 # 1. INTRODUCTION